Md-Atik-Enam/Md-Atik-Enam.github.io/_pages/about.md

 I am always looking for opportunities to collaborate on exciting projects or assist with research that aligns with my interests.
 If you'd like to connect, feel free to **[email me](mailto:menam@g.clemson.edu)**. 🙂

 ## 👋 I'm Open to New Opportunities

-I’m actively seeking research-focused positions in both **academia** and **industry**.
-If you know of any relevant opportunities or are interested in potential collaboration, please don’t hesitate to [get in touch](mailto:menam@g.clemson.edu).
+I’m actively seeking research-focused positions, including tenure-track and postdoctoral roles in academia, as well as researcher positions in industry.
+If you know of any relevant opportunities, please don’t hesitate to [get in touch](mailto:menam@g.clemson.edu).

 ## Latest News